-Breeding Bird Survey and Christmas Bird Count data shows that since 1970, nearly all major groups of native wild birds have shown significant declines in population, cumulating in an approximate 3 billion overall loss of individual birds from the breeding population.
+Breeding Bird Survey and Christmas Bird Count data shows that since 1970, nearly all major groups of native wild birds have shown significant declines in population, cumulating in a nearly 3 billion overall loss of individual birds from the the U.S. and Canada.

 These groups include: shorebirds with more a 37.4% loss, grassland birds a 53.3% loss, aerial insectivores a 31.8% loss, Arctic tundra species a 23.4% loss, western forest birds a 29.5% loss, arid land birds a 17% loss, boreal forest birds a 33.1% loss, and eastern forest birds a 17.4% loss.
 Thanks to strong conservation measures, wetland birds show an overall 13% gain.

 Within these broad groupings, the U.S. WatchList further identifies 270 specific bird species and subspecies as being of particular conservation concern.
 Of these, ABC has so far made 65 species and subspecies priorities for program action.